Enterprise Air Group: Battle of Midway

+Guadalcanal

 The Enterprise Air Group participated in the initial stages of the Guadalcanal Campaign, flying sorties in support of the invasions of Tulagi and Guadalcanal and performing CAP and antisubmarine patrols for the amphibious shipping in the area.
 The Air Group fought in the Battle of the Eastern Solomons on 24 August 1942, which was a strategic and tactical victory that blunted the Japanese counteroffensive during Guadalcanal campaign.
 When the Enterprise was damaged during the battle, elements of the Air Group were transferred to Henderson Field at Guadalcanal, where they continued to fly as part of the Cactus Air Force in support of the invasion until their supply of aircraft was depleted.

 Disestablishment and legacy

 After returning to Pearl Harbor, the Enterprise Air Group was disestablished on 1 September 1942.
 Enterprise embarked Air Group 10 for her next series of operations.
 The Navy had changed its air group designation scheme, assigning numbers rather the name of the ship to which the group was assigned.
 A new air group designated Carrier Air Group SIX was established months later, in March 1943 and assigned to Enterprise.
 Due to the manner in which the United States Navy determines unit lineage, in which a unit's lineage begins at establishment and ends at disestablishment, the Enterprise Air Group and Carrier Air Group SIX are two separate and distinct units and do not share a lineage.